 Figure 7: Query motif of a person with oustretched arm with retrieval results and distance metrics for the baseline shape context descriptor and Bhattacharyya distance (top row) and with adjustment for reflection invariance (bottom row).
 Our approach is able to identify relevant motifs from the target database, including reflected motifs.
-Blue highlights indicate figures stretching their arm in the opposite direction of the query figure.
+Red frames indicate figures stretching their arm in the opposite direction of the query figure.

-all points in the target with assignment $\boldsymbol{\pi}$ is then given by the sum of the individual costs over all points i, which is an inverse measure of similarity.
+over all points i, which is an inverse measure of similarity.
 Finding the optimal assignment (the assignment with the lowest costs) is a square assignment problem.
-It can be solved with the Hungarian algorithm [Kuh55] with a runtime complexity of $\mathcal{O}(n^3)$.
-For our experiments we applied the more efficient method proposed by Jonker-Volgenant [JV87] which is also of cubic complexity but drastically reduces computational load through several optimizations.
+For this task an efficient algorithm was proposed by [JV].
 The cost of the optimal assignment was used as a metric for ranking different results.